Skip to main content

 Adding new event table(s)

-Click the Add tables button to open a new modal in which you can select the event tables to add.
+Click the Add event tables button to open a new modal in which you can select the event tables to add.

 image